Taranjot13/ExpenseTrackerAPI/README.md

 # Expense Tracker API

 A comprehensive, production-ready RESTful API for expense tracking, featuring JWT authentication, real-time updates via WebSockets, and advanced analytics.
-This project is fully containerized with Docker and includes support for MongoDB, PostgreSQL, and Redis.
+Supports MongoDB (required) with optional PostgreSQL and Redis.

 ---

 ## ✨ Key Features

 - **Secure Authentication**: JWT-based authentication with access/refresh tokens and secure password hashing using `bcryptjs`.
-- **Full-Stack Application**: Includes a Node.js/Express backend and a React frontend.
+- **Single Website + REST API**: One Express app serves the UI (EJS + vanilla JS) and the REST API from the same origin on `http://localhost:5000`.
+- **React Client (Optional)**: The `client/` folder is optional and not started by default.
 - **Real-Time Updates**: WebSocket integration with `socket.io` for instant client updates.
 - **Comprehensive Expense Management**: Full CRUD operations for expenses and categories.
 - **Advanced Analytics**: Endpoints for spending summaries, category breakdowns, and budget comparisons.